 Obligatory wearing of masks

 In Switzerland, persons over the age of 12 are required to wear masks in publicly accessible indoor areas that are not subject to compulsory certification.
 The obligation to wear masks also applies in the retail trade, public transport and mountain railways.
 It remains important to maintain a minimum distance of 1.5 metres and to observe the hygiene rules in order to prevent new infections from the coronavirus.

 Covid-19 tests in the Lower Engadine

-Transit through Austria is possible without restrictions.
+Transit through Austria and Italy is possible without restrictions.